tangrams/tangram-docs/pages/draw.md

 This block allows _points_ styles to define an associated text label for each point, such as for POIs.

 Text added in this way can be styled with the same syntax as the _text_ rendering style, but with different default values that take into account the "parent" point (see "[Text behavior](draw.md#text_behavior)" below).

+Following parameters will get inherited from the parent `points` style parameters if not explicitly specified: `interactive` and `repeat_group`.

 For example, to create an icon with a _text_ label, using a style "icons" that has `base: points`: